hm-lang/core/proposals/intro.md

 OtherInstance := genericClass @(key: dbl, value: string) (Key: 3, Value: 4)
 # note the passed-in values will be converted into the correct type.
 ```

+# modules

+TODO: find a better syntax for importing a module.  `math.sqrt` isn't good

 # standard container classes (and helpers)